-Importing Sites, Management Areas, and Pollinator Scorecard data into the Database can be significantly streamlined through the use of ArcGIS Survey123 and ArcGIS Collector4, both free mobile applications available from Esri.
+Importing Pollinator Scorecard data into the Database can be significantly streamlined through the use of ArcGIS Survey123, a free mobile application available from Esri.
 You can access the ROWHWG Pollinator Scorecard in Survey123 via phone, tablet, or desktop.
 This is a slightly simplified version of the paper/PDF format of the ROWHWG Pollinator Scorecard, with the added benefit that Pollinator Scorecard data are automatically uploaded into the Database.

-Similarly, ArcGIS Collector allows you to delineate Site and Management Area boundaries, as well as capture Pollinator Scorecard points.
-Note: We strongly recommend using Survey123 to upload Pollinator Scorecard data rather than ArcGIS Collector since Survey123 uses skip logic (hiding unnecessary fields), checks for errors, and calculates and records the overall score.
+In addition, Site, Management Area, and Pollinator Scorecard boundary data can be viewed by phone and/or tablet in the field through ArcGIS Field Maps.